Openscapes/quarto-website-tutorial/index.md

 ### Inspiration

 Are you making onboarding documentation?
 Check out [The Fay Lab Manual](https://thefaylab.github.io/lab-manual/) for inspiration on structure - you could also start there and make it your own.

+## About

+We're developing this tutorial to help folks of different technical skills use quarto for documentation and tutorial building.
+The structure follows a previous tutorial [Making free websites with RStudio's RMarkdown](https://jules32.github.io/rmarkdown-website-tutorial/index.html).